About the Page Program

-Additionally, Pages will take trips outside the Capitol to visit the Challenger Learning Center and the Museum of Florida History.
+Additionally, Pages will take trips outside the Capitol to participate in educational tours and activities.

-Information about the legislative process is available in the Page Program Handbook (PDF).
+Information about the legislative process and the Florida Senate is available in the 2022-2024 Senate Handbook (PDF).

 Frequently Asked Questions

 You may choose between 40 hours of community service or a $250 stipend.
 You may not receive both.
-If you choose to be paid for your service, you will need to submit all required payroll documents.
-Information regarding these documents is provided in the acceptance packet.
+If you choose the stipend, you will need to submit all required payroll documents.
 The required documents must be completed by the first day of service.
 If these documents are not completed, Pages will receive community service hours.

 The Senate Page Program does not place restrictions on participation with the House of Representatives Page and Messenger Program.
 However, Senate Pages may not serve in the program during the same week they are scheduled as a participant with the House of Representatives Page and Messenger Program.

 Pages are required to wear business professional attire at all times.
 This includes a dark navy blazer and closed toe shoes.
 We recommend that all Pages wear comfortable shoes.
-Pages will receive a Senate patch with their acceptance packet.
-The patch must be placed on the left side of blazer prior to their first day of service.
+Pages will receive a Senate patch on the first day of service to attach to the left side of the blazer.
 If a Page arrives for work dressed inappropriately, they will be asked to change attire before resuming their duties.

 While we welcome support from parents and others, some activities are limited to Page participants.
 Parents and guests will be directed to appropriate areas within the Capitol Complex to observe our legislative process when possible.
 They are welcomed to participate with tours, but must travel separately from the group.